SamPovilus/RPi_Hat_Template/README_ROBOT.md

 * Gate resistance is pretty high at 1k, but, given the stepping speed, I'm sure it's fine.
 The internal pulldowns are around 60k, so it won't affect the gate voltage much.
 * I'm not sure which RPI you are using, but I think the convention is that the first 8 GPIO lines are default to pull HIGH and the others to pull LOW during startup (https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf page 102).
  * You might see a twitch of Motor_4_EN, Motor_2_EN, and Motor_2_STEP, plus some other motor driver lines that don't matter because the motor enable lines are not on.
 You might want to shuffle these around so that none of the EN lines are pulled high during boot.

+# Fix rev 2.x

+* Add fan power
+* Power to headers for using sparkfun breakout (accidentaly used non-heirarcial connectors)
+* Possibly add shield (ground) connector for shielded cables
+* move enable to a channel that is by default in the right state
+* label test points